libcell/phylosinR/README.md

 This is the ***Cover Page*** of project (drawn by *Miss*.
 Zou)

-**Note**: Here we will provide a bioinformatics process for integrated analysis of chip data, which includes 15 steps:
+**Note**: Here we will provide a bioinformatics pipeline for phylogenetic analysis in R, which includes seven steps:

 | No. | Content | Author | Time | Development |
 | :----: | :---- | :----: | :----: | :----: |